DCC-EX/dcc-ex.github.io/docs/ex-turntable/assembly.rst

 .. code-block:: cpp

   //=======================================================================
-  // The following directive defines a EX-Turntable turntable instance.
+  // The following directive defines an EX-Turntable turntable instance.
   //=======================================================================
-  // TurntableEX::create(VPIN, Number of VPINs, I2C Address)
+  // EXTurntable::create(VPIN, Number of VPINs, I2C Address)
     //
   // The parameters are:
   //   VPIN=600